jzkarap/RhymeMatch/README.md

 Currently, it displays only within browser console.
 It makes calls to datamuse API to get a target word and a selection of rhyming words.
 It will repeat calls until it accepts a sufficient amount of rhyming matches to build a game.

 <h2>To-Do</h2>
-[] Generate DOM elements that take information from API call <br>
+[x] Generate DOM elements that take information from API call <br>
-[] Allow drag-and-drop interface so players can interact with those generated elements <br>
+[x] Allow drag-and-drop interface so players can interact with those generated elements <br>
-[] Build an array of non-rhyming words to provide a challenge for budding logophiles <br>
+[x] Build an array of non-rhyming words to provide a challenge for budding logophiles <br>
+[ ] Style to make it look nice